JyotikaJayani-08/Ambu-Trackers-Hackfest/README.md

 and reducing healthcare costs.

 # TECH STACK USED-
-IOT, esp32,BLYNK SOFTWARE and Ubidots, AI/ML,CoolTerm Software(To Convert ECG dataset into csv file), WEB DEVELOPMENT
+IOT, esp32,BLYNK SOFTWARE and Ubidots,  WEB DEVELOPMENT
 # BASIC OVERFLOW :-
 1. Assemble and test each sensor with the ESP32 individually.
 2. Integrate all sensors with the ESP32, ensuring stable simultaneous operation.
 3. Implement signal processing algorithms to extract clean data from the sensors.
-4.We will use  Techniques of Machine Learning algorithm to collect data via ECG electrodes through patient’s body and monitor the changes(using the coolterm software and converting the data into csv file for applying ML Model) .
-5. Establish connectivity with the Blink IoT platform and ensure reliable data transmission.
+4. Establish connectivity with the Blink IoT platform and ensure reliable data transmission.
-6. Develop or set up the hospital dashboard to receive and display patient data.
+5. Develop or set up the hospital dashboard to receive and display patient data.
 Test the entire system for accuracy, reliability, and user experience.